JelizavetaS/DialogsAB_JS/README.md

 const outer_height = window.outerHeight
 console.log("Pārlūka loga ārējās daļas augstums - " +outer_height);

-//2)---------------Open a new window---------
+2) Open a new window

 //let url = 'http://127.0.0.1:5500/DialogsAB_JS/Class7/index7.html';
 //let jsWindow = window.open(url,'Class7');

 // drošības pēc lokālu failu aplūkošana ir bloķēta
-// Note that the web browser will block the popup automatically.
+>- Note that the web browser will block the popup automatically.
 To see the new window, you need to unblock the popup from your web browser.

 /*
 //let jsWindow = window.open(